Quackster/LibreShockwave/docs/rendering-rules.md

 - Prefer focused tests that recreate script image operations and assert both visible pixels and palette indices where relevant.
+- For `SpriteBaker` changes, add tests for authored bitmap members, dynamic bitmap members, authored text members, and dynamic text members when the change affects live bitmap selection.
+- Include a non-`scriptModified` dynamic runtime bitmap test.
+The expected behavior is that a meaningful dynamic runtime image still bakes.
 - Keep landscape and mask regression coverage in the test set when touching quad-copy, mask, matte, or background-transparent paths.
 - Run narrow tests for the affected behavior first, then broader bitmap or VM